 I love Rome in summer as much as the next girl.
-But usually, by the time June rolls around, I’m already dreaming of an island escape.
+But usually, by the time June rolls around, I’m already dreaming of escaping to an Italian island near Rome.

-Luckily, Rome’s seaside location means you don’t need to set aside a whole week to enjoy some idyllic island time: even just a weekend will do.
-When I’m craving beautiful scenery, super-fresh fish, laid-back hamlets and those sparkling Mediterranean shores, but only have 48 hours to spend (or less!), here are the three islands on the top of my list.
+Luckily, the capital’s proximity to the sea means you don’t need to set aside a whole week to enjoy some idyllic island time: even just a weekend will do.
+When I’m craving beautiful scenery, super-fresh fish, laid-back hamlets and those sparkling Mediterranean shores, but only have 48 hours to spend (or less!), these are the islands I always turn to.

 Today, Ponza (also shown at top) is scattered with a handful of small, pastel villages.
 The main port town crowds with Italians fresh off the ferries in July and August.
 (It’s much quieter even in June, and when I went once in October, there was hardly anyone there at all—even though the temperature remained balmy enough for a swim).